 - not having to worry about losing or damaging a paycheque - or having it fall into the wrong hands - before they can get to the bank

 Staff illness, technology outages, and security issues all have the potential to prevent your business from meeting its payroll obligations on time.
-By adopting a direct deposit system and payroll provider, however, you’ll avoid the risk of running late in getting your personnel paid.
+By adopting a direct deposit system and payroll provider, however, you’ll avoid the risk of running late in getting your employees paid.

 What to Look for in a Direct Deposit Payroll Service